 - Should I take medicine for constipation?
 If so, what medicine should I take?
 What medicine should I avoid?

 The Bottom Line

 Constipation can be very uncomfortable and cause distress.
-If left untreated, constipation may lead to fecal impaction.
-It’s important to treat constipation to prevent fecal impaction.
-However, it’s easier to prevent constipation than to relieve it.
+It’s easier to prevent constipation than to relieve it.
 Prevention and treatment are not the same for everyone.
 If you are undergoing cancer treatment, talk with your doctor about what you can do to prevent constipation.